Identity and access management: Privacy

 Putting personal information onto computer networks necessarily raises privacy concerns.
 Absent proper protections, the data may be used to implement a surveillance society.

 Social web and online social networking services make heavy use of identity management.
 Helping users decide how to manage access to their personal information has become an issue of broad concern.

-Identity theft

-Identity theft happens when thieves gain access to identity information – such as the personal details needed to get access to a bank account.

 Research

 Research related to the management of identity covers disciplines such as technology, social sciences, humanities and the law.

 Decentralized identity management is identity management based on decentralized identifiers (DIDs).

 European research

 Within the Seventh Research Framework Programme of the European Union from 2007 to 2013, several new projects related to Identity Management started.

 The PICOS Project investigates and develops a state-of-the-art platform for providing trust, privacy and identity management in mobile communities.

-PrimeLife develops concepts and technologies to help individuals to protect autonomy and retain control over personal information, irrespective of activities.

 SWIFT focuses on extending identity functions and federation to the network while addressing usability and privacy concerns and leverages identity technology as a key to integrate service and transport infrastructures for the benefit of users and the providers.